PhiliPdB/SwipeableDrawer/README.md

 drawer.setup();
 ```
 This will initialize the drawer and bind the correct events.
 You can than also manually open and close the drawer by calling `drawer.open()` and `drawer.close()`.
 This is useful for extra buttons to open and close the drawer.

+# TODO
+- Bundle styling with the package